-- Concerning the Earl's Court one-way system, TfL's position remains unchanged since providing comments on the draft Submission version of the Core Strategy.
-As indicated in those comments, any proposal for the one-way system should be made in collaboration with TfL.
-Options for removing the Earl's Court one-way system have been studied previously and showed that removal of the one-way system is highly problematic to achieve, largely due to the need to remove significant amounts of residents' parking.
-TfL has no plans to remove the one-way system and as such no funding has been identified for this. - While paragraphs 10.3.2 and 26.2.4 of the Submission document make clear that "no funding for this project" has been allocated by TfL, TfL considers that the wording of policy CA7 should be changed to make clear that the council's current proposals for the Earl's Court one-way system have not yet been tested, that no funding has been identified by TfL for removal of the one-way system and that the council will investigate with TfL (as Highway Authority) the potential for returning the streets to two-way operation.
-TfL also considers that Section 10.2 (Vision for Earl's Court in 2028) and paragraph 10.3.2 could be improved in this respect to better reflect the uncertainty surrounding the council's proposals for two-way working. - 3.
-Earl's Court and West Kensington has been designated as an Opportunity Area in policy 2.13 and Annex 1 of the Draft Replacement

-London Plan.
-Annex 1 refers to a transport study which should be part of the planning framework for the OA on which the Mayor is working with the boroughs and landowners.
-This could potentially consider the borough's proposals for two-way working recognising how chalenging this would be as noted above.
+- 4 TfL acknowledges that paragraph 32.46 (item 4) of the Submission document states "The transportation and Highways Department will work closely with TfL, who are the relevant Highway Authority for the Earl's Court one-way system, to investigate and implement improvements to the street environment in the area...".
+TfL also acknowledges the council's commitment in Policy CT1n to "work with TfL to improve the streets within the Earl's Court one-way system by: i. investigating the return of the streets to two-way operation, and by implementing the findings of this investigation, ii. by securing improvements to the pedestrian environment, iii requiring developments to contribute to objectives i and ii." - 5 While paragraphs 10.3.2 and 26.2.4 make clear that "no funding for this project" has been allocated by TfL, TfL considers that the wording of policy CA7 should be changed to make clear that the council's current proposals for the Earl's Court one-way system have not yet been tested, that no funding has been identified by TfL for removal of the one-way system and that the council will investigate with TfL (as Highway Authority) the potential for returning the streets to two-way operation.
+TfL also considers that Section 10.2 (Vision for Earl's Court in 2028) and paragraph 10.3.2 could be improved in this respect to better reflect the uncertainty surrounding the council's proposals for two-way working. - 6 Earl's Court and West Kensington has been designated as an Opportunity Area in policy 2.13 and Annex 1 of the Draft Replacement London Plan.
+Annex 1 refers to a transport study which should be part of the planning framework for the Opportunity Area on which the Mayor is working with the boroughs and landowners.
+This could potentially consider the borough's proposals for two-way working recognising how challenging this would be as noted above.